Andrés Rodríguez (politician): 1989 coup d'état

 Rodríguez had been Alfredo Stroessner's closest confidant for 35 years.
 The two became so close that Rodríguez's daughter married Stroessner's elder son.
 Under Stroessner's rule, Rodríguez became one of the richest men in Paraguay.
 Despite only earning the equivalent of $500 per month, he owned the nation's largest brewery, a chain of currency exchanges, an import-export company, a copper wire company, and several ranches.

 However, relations between the two grew increasingly strained in the late 1980s.
 As the decade wore on, Rodríguez cultivated ties with the "traditionalists" in the long-dominant Colorado Party.
 This element of the party had supported Stroessner throughout his three-decade rule, but had come to favor a more humane way of governing.
 Matters came to a head in January 1989, when Stroessner relieved several generals of their commands and replaced them with men thought to be unquestionably loyal to him.
 Later that month, in what was viewed as a direct strike at Rodríguez, Stroessner closed all of the country's currency exchanges.
 On February 2, Stroessner summoned his former ally and gave him an ultimatum—either accept appointment as defense minister (which would have effectively been a demotion) or retire.
 It was reported that Rodríguez avoided the reunion (and attempted to quell rumors of him planning a coup) by faking a leg injury, going as far as having a fake cast put on one of his legs.
+As this story went, Stroessner's own son called his father to warn about a possible coup, but the dictator scoffed at them.

-Rodríguez gave his answer on the night of February 2 when he launched a violent coup.
-Rebel troops and tanks surrounded the headquarters of the Presidential Guard in Asunción (where Stroessner had sought refuge).
+Later that night, Rodríguez finally gave his answer when he launched a violent coup.
+Troops and tanks from Rodríguez' 1st Army Corps surrounded the headquarters of the Presidential Guard in Asunción (where Stroessner had sought refuge).
 The coup had the backing of much of the Roman Catholic Church and of the United States, who no longer required Stroessner as an ally in the Cold War.
-With this support, the coup quickly succeeded, with Stroessner resigning only hours after hostilities began.
+Within hours, all of the country's military districts defected to the rebels.
+With this support, the coup quickly succeeded, with Stroessner resigning only 17 hours after hostilities began.
 However, some 500 soldiers on both sides are believed to have died as a consequence of Stroessner's capture.
 He was released and fled into exile a few days later, eventually taking refuge in Brazil.

 A couple of weeks following the coup, former interior minister Edgar Ynsfrán told reporters that Rodríguez had begun planning the coup toward the end of December 1988.
 Ynsfrán had served as interior minister during the most repressive phase of the Stronato, but had switched to supporting Rodríguez and now favored a more humane approach to governance.